 7. Security of Personal Data

 7.1.
 Antegenes undertakes to ensure the secure processing of Personal Data.
-Our aim is to protect Personal Data from unintentional or unauthorized Processing, disclosure or inadvertent destruction.
+We aim to protect Personal Data from unintentional or unauthorized Processing, disclosure or inadvertent destruction.

 7.2.
 Antegenes shall implement appropriate technical and organizational measures to ensure the security of Personal Data whilst considering the latest scientific and technological developments and the aim, scope and nature of Personal Data processing in context with the possible magnitude and severity of the risks to the rights and freedoms of Data Subjects.

 7.3 All networked data traffic is encrypted in accordance with the standard security standards.
-All at-rest Special Categories of Personal Data and Health Data is either stored as encrypted or pseudonymized.
+All at-rest Special Categories of Personal Data and Health Data are either stored as encrypted or pseudonymized.

 7.4 Data security in Antegenes is monitored by a designated data protection officer.